 You should also know that wallet configuration files are not all identical—although they do tend to contain the same basic information.
 In other words, they’re all treasure maps, but there are different kinds of treasure maps!
 While we can’t speak to how to find your wallet configuration details for every multisig wallet out there, we can tell you how to find it in your Unchained account.

-To find and download your wallet configuration file in Unchained dashboard, simply log in to your account, click Vaults, click the name of the vault for which you want to download the file, click the three dots next to transact, click External Spend Info, and click Show Information.
-From there, you can Download the wallet configuration file to your device.
+To find and download your wallet configuration file in the Unchained dashboard, simply log in to your account, click Vaults, click the name of the vault for which you want to download the file, scroll down to the Vault tools box, and click View next to External spend info.
+From there, you can Download the wallet configuration file.

 What information does a bitcoin multisig wallet configuration file contain?